BACHELOR OF SCIENCE IN GAMES

 ___ EAE 1050, Digital Content Creation (3 hours)

-Students must complete each of the prerequisite courses with a C- or better, and maintain a pre-major GPA of 3.0 and a cumulative GPA of 2.75.
+Students must complete each of the prerequisite courses with a C or better, and maintain a minimum 3.0 average GPA (overall and within major prerequisite courses) to apply for full major status.

 ___ EAE 3020 Ethics in Games (3 hours)